CEA-MetroCarac/PySSPFM/doc/README.md

 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/basic_func.py">basic_func.py</a></code>, which houses a collection of algebraic models on which the performed fits rely. <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/curve_hysteresis.py">curve_hysteresis.py</a></code>, responsible for initializing and processing the <code>Hysteresis</code> object (refer to Section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#vi3---hysteresis-and-properties">IV.3) - Second step of data analysis / Hysteresis and properties</a></code> in the documentation). <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/figure.py">figure.py</a></code>, which facilitates the generation of visual representations in a consistent style.
 This encompasses the creation of graphs, histograms, and mappings through the functions <code>plot_graph</code>, <code>plot_hist</code>, and <code>plot_map</code>.
 The <code>print_plots</code> function offers advanced control over the display and storage of visual representations. <br>
-&#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/fitting.py">fitting.py</a></code>, which is responsible for executing all fits (excluding hysteresis fitting) based on the <a href="https://lmfit.github.io/lmfit-py/fitting.html">minimize</a> function of <a href="https://pypi.org/project/lmfit/">lmfit</a> library. <a href="https://lmfit.github.io/lmfit-py/model.html#lmfit.model.Model">Model</a> and <a href="https://lmfit.github.io/lmfit-py/parameters.html#the-parameters-class">Parameters</a> objects of <a href="https://pypi.org/project/lmfit/">lmfit</a> are likewise employed, respectively, for the amalgamation of model functions (e.g., adding an affine or constant component that may correspond to noise) and for the management of parameter initialization prior to the fitting process (initial value, range of variation, etc.).
+&#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/fitting.py">fitting.py</a></code>, which is responsible for executing all fits (excluding hysteresis fitting) based on the <a href="https://lmfit.github.io/lmfit-py/fitting.html">minimize</a> function of <a href="https://pypi.org/project/lmfit/">lmfit</a> library.
+The fit method, like <code>least_sq</code>, <code>least_square</code> (prioritizing speed), or <code>nelder</code> (prioritizing convergence) can be selected with the <code>fit_method</code> setting. <a href="https://lmfit.github.io/lmfit-py/model.html#lmfit.model.Model">Model</a> and <a href="https://lmfit.github.io/lmfit-py/parameters.html#the-parameters-class">Parameters</a> objects of <a href="https://pypi.org/project/lmfit/">lmfit</a> are likewise employed, respectively, for operations on model functions (e.g., adding an affine or constant component that may correspond to noise) and for the management of parameter initialization prior to the fitting process (initial value, range of variation, etc.).
 It includes a parent class <code>CurveFit</code> and three subclasses, namely <code>GaussianPeakFit</code>, <code>ShoPeakFit</code>, and <code>ShoPhaseFit</code>, each built upon the parent class to execute Gaussian, Sho, and Sho phase (arctangent) fitting, respectively.
 The parent class incorporates a set of methods shared by the subclasses, including <code>eval</code> for evaluating the fitted peak at specified x-values, <code>fit</code>, <code>plot</code>, and more.
 The subclasses invoke the parent class during initialization and enable parameter initialization for fitting, with model-specific initial guesses. <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/iterable.py">iterable.py</a></code> for handling iterables. <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/noise.py">noise.py</a></code> for noise management.
 The <code>filter_mean</code> function serves as a filtering mechanism for averaging, offering a choice of filter order to reduce measurement noise.
 The <code>noise</code> function is used to generate noise of a specific amplitude (widely employed for examples and tests to recreate the most realistic data) using three distribution models: <code>uniform</code>, <code>normal</code>, and <code>laplace</code>. <br>
 &#8226 <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/peak.py">peak.py</a></code> contains a set of functions for peak handling. <code>detect_peak</code> and <code>find_peaks</code> automatically identify peaks in an array of values, relying on the <a href="https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html#scipy.signal.find_peaks">find_peaks</a> function from the scipy.signal library.
 It also includes functions for guessing noise components (linear component with <code>guess_affine</code> and constant with <code>guess_bckgnd</code>) and determining peak width with <code>width_peak</code>. <br>